DarkflameUniverse/DarkflameServer/docs/Commands.md

       /setflag &#60;flag id&#62;
     </td>
     <td>
-      Adds the health or inventory flag given by `flag id` to your character.
+      Adds the given health or inventory flag to your character.
     </td>
     <td>
       8